Skip to Main Content

 Second Majors

-A second major may be declared with Registration and Academic Services by any current student.
+A second major may be declared with Registration by any current student.
 A student must earn a minimum of 51 unique (unduplicated hours) between the two majors.
 No more than six hours of credit may be shared between a major and a certificate.
 The student may select which major is considered the first major when the degrees of those majors are different.
 A minor must include a minimum of 15 unduplicated hours between it and all other majors or minors.

 After graduating with a baccalaureate degree, a student may add a major by completing the requirements of the major subject as listed in the current catalog.
 If no additional coursework in the proposed added major have been taken within 10 years of graduation, a minimum number of nine new credits in the major are required.
 New general education requirements will not need to be met to post an additional major.
 Students adding a second major are not eligible to participate in graduation again.
 The second major can only be posted at one of the conferral dates.